chinapedia/wikipedia.abstract.en/Page/Light.md

-Light_dispersion_conceptual_waves.gif dispersing a beam of white light.
+dispersing a beam of white light.
 The longer wavelengths (red) and the shorter wavelengths (blue) are separated. ]] LIGHT is electromagnetic radiation within a certain portion of the electromagnetic spectrum.
 The word usually refers to VISIBLE LIGHT, which is the visible spectrum that is visible to the human eye and is responsible for the sense of sight.[1]
 Visible light is usually defined as having wavelengths in the range of 400–700 nanometres (nm), or 4.00 × 10^(−7) to 7.00 × 10^(−7) m, between the infrared (with longer wavelengths) and the ultraviolet (with shorter wavelengths).[2][3]
 This wavelength means a frequency range of roughly 430–750 terahertz (THz).
-Rocca_dell'Abisso,_Fondachelli_Fantina,_Sicilia.JPG Fantina, Sicily]]
+Fantina, Sicily]]

 The main source of light on Earth is the Sun.
 Sunlight provides the energy that green plants use to create sugars mostly in the form of starches, which release energy into the living things that digest them.
 This process of photosynthesis provides virtually all the energy used by living things.
 Historically, another important source of light for humans has been fire, from ancient campfires to modern kerosene lamps.
 With the development of electric lights and power systems, electric lighting has effectively replaced firelight.
 Some species of animals generate their own light, a process called bioluminescence.
 For example, fireflies use light to locate mates, and vampire squids use it to hide themselves from prey.